-Discovering the Thai connection – our journey beyond Bangkok and the beach
+Discovering Thailand: our journey beyond Bangkok and the beach

-We marvelled in Thailand’s mesmerising landscapes, revelled in its decorative temples and delighted in the quiet charm of the Thai people.
+Terry and Sarah of LiveShareTravel share their experience of Thailand’s mesmerising landscapes, decorative temples and the quiet charm of the Thai people

 By Terry Lee, LiveShareTravel